Understanding VAK Learning: Visual, Auditory, And Kinesthetic Styles

 3. Enhanced memory retention: The multi-sensory nature of VAK learning aids in memory consolidation and recall.

-4. Inclusive learning: VAK learning accommodates different learning styles, ensuring that diverse learners can access and benefit from the material.
+4. Inclusive learning: VAK learning accommodates different learning styles, ensuring diverse learners can access and benefit from the material.

 Cons: